 Arpazia in White as Snow bears a child after the king rapes her.
 Being his legal wife, she is expected to have more children, boys in particular.
 She, perhaps understandably, ignores her daughter completely.

 Heralds of Valdemar: A Mandatory Fatherhood variant shows up in An'desha's backstory.
 As a teen, he showed no interest in courting any of the women in his clan, so his family started trying to push him into courting one of the shaych men and adopting kids.
 His refusal to do that (because he'd already sensed the Mage Gift stirring, meaning he would have to leave the Clans) is called selfishness.

 In A Brother's Price, it's all very well if a woman doesn't want to get pregnant.
 She's generally got plenty of other sisters with whom to continue the bloodline.
-She does have to get married if her sisters want to marry, but there's nothing about having to sleep with their husband.
 It's also considered nothing noteworthy if she finds small children annoying.
 Men, on the other hand, are rare and have to marry, are seriously looked down on if they turn out to be infertile, and are expected to do the softer sides of childrearing.
 A husband or brother who doesn't tend crying children is not well liked.